 500+ Words Essay on Mother Teresa

 Mother Teresa was a disciplined teacher, and students used to love her a lot.
 She was deeply involved in teaching.
 But the suffering and poverty around her made her impatient.
 In 1943, many people died in Calcutta because of starvation.
-In 1947, due to Hindu Muslim riots, the situation in the city of Calcutta worsened.
+In 1947, due to Hindu-Muslim riots, the situation in the city of Calcutta worsened.
 In 1946, she decided to serve the helpless and the poorest people in Calcutta throughout the rest of her life.
-After this, she completed the requisite nursing training at the Holy Family hospital in Pune.
+After this, she completed the requisite nursing training at the Holy Family Hospital in Pune.
 In 1948, she came back to Calcutta and from there, for the first time, she went to Taltala.
 At Taltala, she took care of patients and helpless people.
-Gradually, she attracted people by her selfless work.
+Gradually, she attracted people through her selfless work.
 The Prime Minister of India also recognised her work.

 Initially, Mother Teresa found her work very tough.
-She had already left Loreto and so she did not have money; she had to get help from others for her bread and butter.
+She had already left Loreto, so she did not have money; she had to get help from others for her bread and butter.
 On 7th October 1950, she got permission from the Vatican to open Missionaries of Charity.
 The purpose of these institutes is to help people who do not have any place in society.
 Mother Teresa opened an ashram named Nirmal Hriday and Nirmala Shishu Bhavan.
 The purpose of Nirmal Hriday was to help patients and the poor who had been boycotted from society.
 The purpose of Nirmala Shishu Bhawan was to help orphans and homeless children.
-She was awarded “Padma Shri” in 1962 and the highest civilian award “Bharat Ratna” in 1980 by the Government of India.
+She was awarded “Padma Shri” in 1962 and the highest civilian award, “Bharat Ratna”, in 1980 by the Government of India.

-Mother Teresa’s work has been recognised throughout the whole world.
-She has been recognised and awarded many prizes for her work, internationally.
+Mother Teresa’s work has been recognised throughout the world.
+She has been recognised and awarded many prizes for her work internationally.
 The United States of America awarded her the Medal of Freedom in 1985.
 In 1979, she was awarded the Nobel Peace Prize for helping the poor and helpless.
 Mother Teresa decided to use the prize money of one lakh and ninety-two thousand US dollars to help the poor and helpless people in India.
 She was awarded the Pope John XXIII Peace Prize in 1971 and the Nehru Prize for promoting peace and understanding in 1972.
 She suffered from heart and kidney problems for many years.
 In 1997, when her condition worsened, she resigned from the post of Chief of Missionaries of Charity.
-She died on 5th September 1997, in Calcutta.
+She died on 5th September 1997 in Calcutta.

-We hope this Mother Teresa essay must have helped students in boosting their essay writing skills.
-For more essays on different topics such as Republic Day Essay, study material, and the latest updates, keep visiting BYJU’S.
+We hope this Mother Teresa essay must have helped students in boosting their essay-writing skills.
+For more essays on different topics, such as Republic Day Essay, study material, and the latest updates, keep visiting BYJU’S.

-Frequently asked Questions on Mother Teresa Essay
+Frequently Asked Questions on Mother Teresa Essay